ucsb-cs148-s21/1pm-t8-bike/docs/DESIGN.md

 The same design decision was applied to the Forum posts.For both the Forum and Lost and Found, part of the design component was that database functionality is necessary to store the posts and comments.
 Schemas were created in MongoDB as part of the backend implementation.

+### Stage IV: Profile page
-Stage IV: As part of a user's profile, we decided to include their profile picture (linked to their UCSB account), a bio, and the ability to add their schedule using the times of the day and a dropdown menu of UCSB buildings where classes are held (this feature is still under construction).
+As part of a user's profile, we decided to include their profile picture (linked to their UCSB account), a bio, and the ability to add their schedule using the times of the day and a dropdown menu of UCSB buildings where classes are held (this feature is still under construction).
 When we implement the alerting system, having this dropdown menu will be useful to calcuate the distance between an user's current location and their next class.
 The profile page also contains the history of the items the user previously published in Lost&Found.

 <img width="931" alt="Screen Shot 2021-05-28 at 1 12 24 AM" src="https://user-images.githubusercontent.com/28207372/119952349-c4cda600-bf51-11eb-9ad2-1a759943202b.png">